flaneurette/tiny-shop/README.md

 # Encryption
 Tiny shop has a reasonably safe encryption method to encrypt the shop data, namely AES 256.
 Since it does not store user-details, the encryption is disabled by default.
 All user details are not stored, but e-mailed to the shop owner.
 It is possible to store the details and thus encrypt it through Tiny Shop, but that is up to the shop owner.

-The encryption function is mostly used for semi-sensitive JSON values, such as e-mail adresses.
-Upon installation, the option is offered to encrypt the admin e-mail address automatically.
-Further encryption of JSON values need to be determined.

 # Backups
 Tiny Shop makes (real-time) automatic backups of the JSON database each time a product is added, changed or removed.